preston4896/pres_bot/README.md

 ### Step 2: RUN THE BOT!
 Enter `$ node app/index.js` (Local Machine only)

 ### Step 3 (Optional): If you are interested in getting NLP trained data of this bot, you must create a wit.ai account, then click [here](https://wit.ai/v2/apps/397718547802889).

-## Important Update:
-The code for the NLP model for PresBot is not functioning at the moment.
-I had to temporarily disabled the text composer for now and get it fixed as soon as possible.

 Last updated: November 9th, 2020.